Tech0ne/Lets-Talk/README.md

 If you want to explore all the possibilities that this script offer, look at `local_chat --help` to see the help menu.

+If you want to run that script using docker, build it, and then use :

+    docker run -it -p YOUR_PORT lets-talk

 ---

 Do not hesitate to give back any updates that I could add, and any issues using that script.